-- The program cannot create a new partition on a dynamic disk. - The program allows creating new partitions only within blocks of un-partitioned space.
+- ☐ The program cannot create a new partition on a dynamic disk, but only on a hard disk that uses the DOS partitioning scheme. - According to the rules of the DOS partitioning scheme, the following combinations of partitions cannot be created: - Two Extended Partitions on one hard disk; - Five or more Primary partitions on one hard disk; - If there is an Extended Partition on the disk, only three Primary partitions are allowed. - □ The program allows creating new partitions only within blocks of un-partitioned space.
 It cannot convert a free space on an existing partition to a new partition. - 4.
 I cannot copy a partition.